sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 When an authoritative tag is signed, the originator of the signature can be verified.
 A trustworthy association between the signature and the originator of the signature can be established via trust anchors.
 A certification path between a trust anchor and a certificate including a public key enabling the validation of a tag signature can realize the assessment of trustworthiness of an authoritative tag.
 Verifying that the software provider is the signer is a different matter.
 This requires an association between the signature and the tag's entity item associated corresponding to the software provider.
 No mechanism is defined in this draft to make this association; therefore, this association will need to be handled by local policy.

 Loss of control of signing credentials used to sign CoSWID tags would create doubt about the authenticity and integrity of any CoSWID tags signed using the compromised keys.
 In such cases, the legitimate tag signer (namely, the software provider for an authoritative CoSWID tag) can employ uncompromised signing credentials to create a new signature on the original tag.
 The tag version number would not be incremented since the tag itself was not modified.
 Consumers of CoSWID tags would need to validate the tag using the new credentials and would also need to revoke certificates associated with the compromised credentials to avoid validating tags signed with them.
 The process for doing this is beyond the scope of this specification.

+The CoSWID format allows the use of hash values without an accompanying hash algorithm identifier.
+This exposes the tags to some risk of cross-algorithm attacks.
+We believe that this can become a practical problem only if some implementations allow the use of insecure hash algorithms.
+Since it may not become known immediately when an algorithm becomes insecure, this leads to a strong recommendation to only include support for hash algorithms that are generally considered secure, and not just marginally so.

 CoSWID tags are intended to contain public information about software components and, as such, the contents of a CoSWID tag does not need to be protected against unintended disclosure on an endpoint.